 Military shrine of Pocol, Military cemetery and museum in Cortina d'Ampezzo, Italy.

-The shrine was built between 1932 and 1935 under engineer Giovanni Raimondi's direction.
-It holds the remains of thousands of Italian soldiers who died on the Dolomitic front during World War I.
+The shrine was built between 1932 and 1935 under the direction of engineer Giovanni Raimondi.
+It was created to gather and honor the remains of Italian soldiers who died on the Dolomitic front during World War I.

 A fresco by Pio Solero inside the small chapel shows an Alpine soldier keeping watch over a fallen comrade.
-This image captures the local memory of sacrifice and remains visible to anyone walking through the memorial.
+This image gives the memorial a human face and remains visible to anyone walking through.

-A statue of the Lion of Saint Mark stands at the entrance, originally moved from Piazza Venezia in Venice.
-This sculpture connects the memorial to Ampezzo's historical ties with the Venetian Republic.
+A statue of the Lion of Saint Mark at the entrance was originally brought from Piazza Venezia in Venice.
+This detail reflects the long period when the Ampezzo valley was part of the Venetian Republic, a history many visitors do not expect to find here.

 The community of curious travelers